Team building

 The US military uses lifting a log as a team-building exercise.

-Team building is a collective term for various types of activities used to enhance social relations and define roles within teams, often involving collaborative tasks.
+Team building is a collective term for various interventions that improve team effectiveness and define roles within teams, often involving collaborative tasks.
 It is distinct from team training, which is designed by a combination of business managers, learning and development/OD (Internal or external) and an HR Business Partner (if the role exists) to improve the efficiency, rather than interpersonal relations.

+It is also distinct from team recreation that focuses on activities for teams to enjoy together to have fun.

 These teams have built small ocean-going rafts as part of a team-building exercise.

-Many team-building exercises aim to expose and address interpersonal problems within the group.
+Many team-building exercises aim to expose and address problems in interaction between group members.

 Over time, these activities are intended to improve performance in a team-based environment.
 Team building is one of the foundations of organizational development that can be applied to groups such as sports teams, school classes, military units or flight crews.
 The formal definition of team-building includes: